 Happy July 1st, Happy July 4th!

 For me, this holiday always marks the begining of summer and I'm so looking forward to spending some relaxing times at the beach, brisk ocean swims (I'm still trying to get my dog Penny to join me, but she's only comfortable wading up to her underarms and nothing, not even the promise of her favourite treats, will lure her past that point... but maybe this summer?!), barbeques with friends, and lots of sun-filled outdoor activities.
 Here's to Summer!
 Of course, having Penny along makes most occasions more fun, but I try to be mindful of her not overheating, and also watching that a well-intentioned friend doesn't pass along too many barbequed treats.
-Penny is also terrified of fireworks so a little advance planning for our excursions together makes for a fun and safe time.
-For starters, microchipping and an up-to-date ID tag are essentials.
+Penny is also terrified of fireworks so a little advance planning for our excursions together makes for a fun and safe time (I always bring along a bottle of Rescue Remedy to quell anxiety, it works like a charm!) and microchipping and an up-to-date ID tag are definitely essentials for any outing.

 It never hurts to be reminded of some summer safety tips and this recent dispatch from the San Francisco SPCA pretty much covers it.